Assessment and results

 The Assessment Policy outlines the diverse forms of assessment used throughout the University as well as how assessment serves a variety of purposes.
 This can vary across the academic disciplines so make sure you understand the key terms listed below.

-- Time-limited exam with a fixed start time: The exam starts at the same time for everyone but there may be a multiple time windows of this type of exam during the assessment period.
-If there is, students can pick the date and time that is more appropriate for them.
+- Time-limited exam with a set start time: This online exam starts at the same time for everyone but there may be multiple offerings of this type of exam during the assessment period.
+If there is, students may be able to pick the date and time that is more appropriate for them.
 The exam paper is different in each offering.
 Students can only sit the exam in one of the offerings.

-- Time-limited exam within a six hour window: The exam is available for students to complete within a 6 hour window, you can choose when you want to start your exam, you just need to make sure you complete it before the end of the 6 hour window. the exam is available to be sat in a wider time period (window), which allows students to complete the exam at the time that is most appropriate for them.
+- Time-limited exam within a window: This online exam is available for students to complete within a six hour window, which allows you to complete the exam at the time that is most appropriate for you.
+You can choose when you want to start your exam, you just need to make sure you complete it before the end of the 6 hour window.

 - Examination paper: An original document prepared by academic staff.